ben-basten/web-design-samples/README.md

 4. Tug of War - 2 player multiplayer game using Socket.io to create game lobbies with unique lobby codes for friends to join.
 5. BS Scrabble - 2 player multiplayer Scrabble knockoff game using Socket.io to support multiple clients and Vue for a responsive drag-and-drop interface.
 	* This was a partner final project for my "Client-Side Programming" class.
 I designed the client side of the game (UI, responsive Vue) and the GameBoard structure while my partner primarily worked on the server-side validation and scoring.
 	* Currently, the game only supports the first 2 clients to open the page.
 Future enhancements could include using MongoDB to create multiple lobbies.
+More bug fixes to come!

 ---